TheOdinProject/curriculum/foundations/javascript_basics/function_basics.md

 Things are about to get *really* exciting.
 So far you have been writing an impressive amount of code to solve various problems, but that code has not been as useful as it could be.

-Imagine taking one of your scripts and bundling it into a little package that you could use over and over again without having to rewrite or change the code.
+Imagine bundling one of your scripts into a reusable package — so you can use it repeatedly without rewriting the code.
 That's the power of functions, and they're used *constantly* in JavaScript.

 ### Lesson overview